YoTro/YoTro/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🔭 &nbsp; I’m currently learning Machine Learing
-- 🤔 &nbsp; Exploring ew technologies and learn new models and algorithm.
+- 🤔 &nbsp; Exploring CS technologies and learn new models and algorithm.
 - 🎓 &nbsp; Studying E-commerce, computer programming and Mathematics.
 - 💼 &nbsp; E-commerce operator.
 - 🌱 &nbsp; Enthusiast in mathematics and new internet techonologies.